ancient-cthulhu/Bulk-Enterprise-Workflow-Integration/README.md

 - **`--set-teams-hybrid`** - reads from `teams_map.csv`, falls back to org name for blank rows

 `teams_map.csv` is generated automatically on every dry-run.
 Fill in the `teams` column (comma-separated names accepted) and pass it back on apply.
 Files that already have `teams:` are left unchanged.

+The teams map is a lookup table, not a scope filter.
+Only orgs that are being processed (determined by `--enterprise`, `--orgs-file`, or `/user/orgs`) will be touched.
+If your orgs file has 1 org and your teams map has 100 entries, only the 1 org gets processed - using its matching entry from the map if one exists.

 ---